nijakow/EcoRE/doc/ecore/econnect.md

 ### Byte sequences

-Byte sequences are preceeded by an unsigned integer denoting their count.
+Byte sequences are preceeded by an unsigned integer denoting their length.
 There is no limitation to their length.
 Null bytes (`'\0'`) may be used inside of byte sequences.

 Example: